Photo comics: History

 During the 1970s, lines of American paperback books were marketed as "Fotonovels" and "Photostories", adapting popular films and television shows.
 Although home video largely supplanted this market in the 1980s, a small number of photo comic adaptations continued to be produced as promotional tie-ins to the original work.

 Photo comics were common in British magazines such as Jackie in the 1980s, and a few are still published.
 There are a number of photo newspaper strips in the UK and the form was popular in girl's comics in the 1980s.
 Boy's comics of the early 1980s such as Load Runner and the relaunched Eagle also experimented with photo comics but without much success; when the Eagle was revamped, former photo comic strips such as Doomlord continued as illustrated strips.

 Online series such as Night Zero, A Softer World, and Alien Loves Predator are more recent examples of photo comics.
-In 2007, the Web Cartoonist's Choice Awards gave the first award for "Outstanding Photographic Comic".
+In 2007, the Web Cartoonists' Choice Awards gave the first award for "Outstanding Photographic Comic".
 In 2010 and 2011 the bilingual photo comic Union of Heroes was nominated for the "Web-Sonderman"-Awards for the best German webcomic.
 In the 2010s, cartoonist John Byrne – inspired by 1970s photo comics adaptations of Star Trek episodes – produced a series of "photonovel adventures" which combined stills from the series with original digitally rendered background illustrations and new dialogue, to produce new stories featuring the characters.

 Software applications such as Comic Life, Comic Strip It, and Strip Designer, which allow users to add word balloons and sound effects to their personal photos and incorporate them into storytelling layouts, have revived some interest in the medium.